Dedicated Legal Team for Contested and Uncontested Divorce

 STEP 2: Splitting of assets

-If you and your spouse are unable to reach an agreement on which assets will be given to whom, you must file a matrimonial property action which will typically require the guidance of a lawyer due to the complexity of divorce cases.
+If you and your spouse are unable to reach an agreement on which assets will be given to whom, you must file a matrimonial property action.
+This will typically require the guidance of a lawyer due to the complexity of divorce cases.

 STEP 3: Serving your spouse

-Upon the filing of your claim, you must now serve a copy of the claim to your spouse.
-The reason for this is because legally, your spouse must know that you have started the process of divorce.
-Due to the severity of divorce, the claim MUST be served in person by an individual or yourself, you can hire a process server to serve the claim on your behalf if need be.
+Once you file your claim, you must serve a copy of the claim to your spouse.
+The reason for this is that by law, your spouse must know that you have started the process of divorce.
+Due to the severity of divorce, the claim MUST be filed in person by the individual or by yourself.
+If necessary, you may hire a processing server to serve the claim on your behalf.

 STEP 4: Waiting for a response